Green Point Park

-Green Point Common, is a park in Green Point, Cape Town, in South Africa, where numerous playing fields and a golf course are situated.
+Green Point Park, is a public park in Green Point, Cape Town, in South Africa, where numerous playing fields, wetlands, walking paths, gardens, and a golf course are situated.
 The Green Point Urban Park & Biodiversity Garden is just behind Mouille Point and has an entrance on Bay Road.

 The Green Point Park is open from 09:00-19:00, Monday to Sunday, and is free to access.

+Biodiversity Showcase Garden

+The Biodiversity Showcase Garden is an educational garden showcasing indigenous biodiversity from the Cape floristic region and biomes within South African, as well as demonstrating environmentally responsible gardening practices.
+It was developed as part of the Green Goal initiative linked to the 2010 FIFA World Cup.

+The themes presented in the garden include “people and plants”, which includes the lifestyles of Khoikhoi herders and early Cape settlers; “discover biodiversity”, which explains the distinctiveness of Cape biodiversity and threats to it; and a “wetland walk”, which recalls the seasonal wetland landscape formerly associated with Green Point Common.